-We’ve already mentioned that the default reporting system of Magento lacks lots of important features, so it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
-Since we’ve reviewed the last two modules, it’s time to shed light on Amasty’s Magento 2 reports extension.
-Below, you can find a full description of its core features and a overview of report types.
+We have already mentioned that the default reporting system of Magento lacks lots of essential features.
+That’s why it is always better to replace it with a third-party solution, such as Advanced Reports by Amasty, aheadWorks, or Mirasvit.
+We have already reviewed the last two modules, so it’s time to shed light on the Amasty’s Magento 2 reports extension.
+Below, you can find a full description of its core features and an overview of report types.

-The Amasty Advanced Reports Magento 2 extension essentially expands the default reporting functionality by adding top-notch analytic tools and features.
-After installing the module, you will be able to get stats related to sales, customers, and products.
+The Amasty Advanced Reports Magento 2 extension radically expands the default reporting functionality by adding top-notch analytic tools and features.
+After installing the module, you will be able to get stats related to your sales, customers, and catalog.
 The collected data is vital for making a successful marketing strategy.
-Of course, it is still possible to use the default reports, but they will never provide enough information, and even the smallest lack of data can become a reason of a failure.
-So, what are core features of Amasty Advanced Reports?
+Of course, it is still possible to use default reports, but they will never provide enough information, and even the smallest lack of data can become a reason for failure.
+So, what are the core features of Amasty Advanced Reports?

-First of all, it is 14 detailed reports related to the aforementioned groups of data (sales, customers, and products).
-Next, you get a highly informative dashboard that helps you understand how your ecommerce business grows and where it has ups and downs.
-Note that each report type supports filtering, so you can easily get the most precise data related to specified indicators.
-All graphs and grids are highly customizable to provide the highest possible flexibility of the displayed information: you can easily hide columns that do not provide information you need.
-Besides, it is necessary to mention that the Magento 2 reports extension supports data export.
-Consequently, you can use it outside your Magento backend.
-Both CSV and XML formats are supported.
+First of all, it is the availability of over 20 detailed reports related to the mentioned above groups of data (sales, customers, and catalog).
+Next, you get a highly informative dashboard that helps you understand how your ecommerce business grows, and where it has ups and downs.
+Note that each report type supports filtering, so you can quickly get the most precise data related to the specified indicators.
+All graphs and grids are highly customizable and provide the highest possible flexibility of the displayed information.
+You can easily hide columns that do not provide the information you need.

-Before describing each report type, let’s look how they are divided into groups.
-Although, Amasty writes that there are 9 reports in the Sales report group, we can see, that more types are available here:
+Before describing each report type, let’s look at how they are divided into groups.
+The Sales group includes the following reports:

 - Orders report

 - Sales by:

 - day of week